grantcoz/cse15l-lab-reports/lab-report-3-week-6.md

 - This video really helped me with this: [Setting Up SSH Keys for GitHub](https://www.youtube.com/watch?v=8X4u9sca3Io).
 This step gave me a really hard time hence I felt the need to type in all of the steps.

-## Copy whole directories with scp -r
+## Task 3: Copy whole directories with scp -r

 ### Show copying your whole markdown-parse directory to your ieng6 account.